raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | 70-99% | Strong |
 | 100% + | Very Strong |

-The reverse of this spell, Obscure Alignment, makes a target's Alignment and Passions unreadable for 24 hours, even from the casting of Know Alignment or Detect Evil/Good.
+The reverse of this spell, Obscure Alinhamento, makes a target's Alinhamento and Passions unreadable for 24 hours, even from the casting of Know Alinhamento or Detect Evil/Bom.

 ---
 #### Know Idiomas \(R\)